When I was in Canada there was a one week period I spent fixated, watching a whole city go up in flames.

 As an Australian watching the images on the screen there is a strange sense of familiarity in it all.

-For our family this has all brought back memories of the King Lake bush fires in 2009.
-Back then, as now here, there were all kinds of stories of heroism and heartbreak.
+For our family, in particular, it all brought back memories of the King Lake bush fires in 2009.
+Then, as in there were in Fort Mac, there were all kinds of stories of heroism and heartbreak.